Currency banner with market chart and symbols

 What is the best way to pay overseas suppliers from the UK?

 Use a currency specialist working with FCA-authorised partners rather than your bank.
-You’ll get a significantly better exchange rate (0.3–0.8% vs 2–3%), dedicated support, and access to forward contracts to protect against rate movements on future payments.
+You’ll get a significantly better exchange rate (0.3–0.8% vs 2–3%), dedicated support, and access to forward contracts and limit orders to protect against rate movements.
+Compare rates using our exchange rate comparison tool.

 Should I pay my supplier in their currency or in pounds?

 Pay in their currency where possible.
 Your supplier receives the exact invoiced amount, disputes are reduced, and you control the conversion.
-Manage your FX risk with a forward contract if payment is due in 30+ days.
+Check the live rate via our currency converter and manage your FX risk with a forward contract if payment is due in 30+ days.

 How long does it take to pay an overseas supplier?

 SEPA (euro, EEA): same or next working day.
 SWIFT (USD, AED, AUD, INR): 1–3 working days.
-Full delivery time detail in our guide on how long international transfers take.
+Full detail in our guide on how long international transfers take.

 What details do I need to pay an overseas supplier?